Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 3 April 2026 18.48.17 UTC
+- WIB: Jumat, 3 April 2026 20.24.39 UTC
-- WITA: Jumat, 3 April 2026 19.48.17 UTC
+- WITA: Jumat, 3 April 2026 21.24.39 UTC
-- WIT: Jumat, 3 April 2026 20.48.17 UTC
+- WIT: Jumat, 3 April 2026 22.24.39 UTC

 Kutipan Inspiratif:
-"Never give up.
-There is no such thing as an ending, just a new beginning."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: inspirational
+Kategori: attitude